roggc/react-context-slices/README.md

 export default App;
 ```

-You can also pass some middleware if you wish too.
+For React Context slices only, you can also pass some middleware if you wish too.
 You must specify it in the definition of a slice:

 ```javascript
 // slices.js